Karoskodev/Whack-a-Mole/README.md

 4. Left the next dropdown labeled /root as the default option.
 5. Selected the Save button.
 6. Received a notification from GitHub indicating that the project was being deployed.

+## Credits
+ 1. Code Institute for providing the LMS videos, tutorials, support
+ 2. Love Maths Project for inspiration and guidance
+ 3. W3schools.com for assistance with the code
+ 5. Youtube chanels: Code with Ania Kubów,Kenny Yip Coding
+ 6. Google Fonts
+ 7. Midjurney for the images

+## Acknowledgements
+I would like to extend a special thanks to Alan Bushell, who provided valuable guidance and support throughout the development of this project.